FEATURES

 Called Dances Friday and Saturday Nights

-Mini-Concerts by both bands before the Dance on Saturday Night
+Mini-Concerts by the bands before the dances

 2019 festival video by Julie Mangin